 - Exam and consultation: Our dentist will examine your oral health, take x-rays if necessary, and discuss tooth replacement options with you.

 - If you choose to get a bridge, impressions will be made of your mouth.
 It’s important that the lab ceramist sees not only the space and surrounding teeth, but also the opposing teeth on the opposite arch.

 - You may wear a flapper in the space, until your bridge is constructed.

 - Between your two dental appointments, a ceramist will fabricate your custom-made bridge at the lab.
-Using your records and Dr. Reza’s written specifications, the ceramist can design a bridge to fit snugly and blend with the color of neighboring teeth.
+Using your records and your dentists written specifications, the ceramist can design a bridge to fit snugly and blend with the color of neighboring teeth.

 - You’ll return to our office for placement of your bridge.
-Dr. Reza will cement the new prosthetic in place, and it will fit, feel, and look like natural teeth.
+Your dentist will cement the new prosthetic in place, and it will fit, feel, and look like natural teeth.

 Once a dental bridge is cemented in place, it is not removable.
 We call this “fixed.”
 Unlike removable partials and dentures, bridges require no special care.
 Simply attend your checkups and brush your teeth twice a day.